 - Stiffness after rest

-Your dog may also show signs of pain when touched in certain areas, such as their hips or joints.
+Your dog can also have pain when touched in certain areas, like their hips or joints.

-If you suspect your dog may have arthritis, it’s important to visit your veterinarian for a diagnosis.
-Your vet will perform a physical exam and may take X-rays or other imaging tests to confirm the diagnosis.
+If you think your dog has arthritis, it’s important to visit your veterinarian so they can be diagnosed.
+Your vet will perform a physical exam and could take X-rays or other imaging tests to confirm their diagnosis.

 Stage 1